zetavg/yarn-workspaces-2025/README.md

 ### Shared Configurations

-To eliminate the need to maintain multiple copies of the same configurations, define the same dependencies across different packages, and still allow for package-specific overrides, we package the shared configurations into extendable packages to be installed and used by the packages needing them.
+By packaging shared configurations into extendable packages, we avoid duplicating configuration files across multiple packages.
+This approach lets us declare common dependencies once while still permitting package‑specific overrides when needed.

-Note that for executables such as `tsc`, `eslint`, and `jest` to be accessible from each workspace that uses the shared TypeScript, ESLint, and Jest configurations, those workspaces should explicitly install such tools rather than relying on the shared configurations' dependencies.
-Therefore, the shared configurations will only list such dependencies as `"peerDependencies"`.
-The consistencies of those config-packages-defined `"peerDependencies"` can be automatically updated by running [`yarn constraints --fix`](https://yarnpkg.com/cli/constraints).
+To ensure that tools such as `tsc`, `eslint`, and `jest` are available in every workspace that consumes the shared configurations, each workspace must install these tools explicitly.
+The shared configuration packages declare them only as `"peerDependencies"`.
+Consistency across all config packages can be maintained automatically by running `yarn constraints --fix`.

 The `@yarn-workspaces-2025/eslint-config` package is installed at the root of the monorepo to lint top-level configuration files (such as `yarn.config.cjs`) and to force hoisting of the ESLint configs and plugins used in `@yarn-workspaces-2025/eslint-config`, ensuring their accessibility and not to be installed nested in the `eslint-config` package - where ESLint would not be able to find them.